civpronto/comms-black-mobile/training/module-02-device-security.md

 <section>
   <h2>🛡️ 2.
 Shield Configuration</h2>
   <p>
-    <strong>Shield</strong> is a hardened daily‑driver: familiar enough to live
+    <strong>Shield</strong> is a hardened daily-driver: familiar enough to live
     with, but far stricter than a stock phone.
   </p>
   <h3>Capabilities</h3>